HHHLF/LoDA_ICML2026/README.md

 @inproceedings{
 he2026task,
-title={Task-Driven Subspace Decomposition for Knowledge Sharing and Isolation in LoRA-based Continual Learning}, author={Lingfeng He and De Cheng and Huaijie Wang and Xiaofeng Zhu and Xi Yang and Nannan Wang and Xinbo Gao}, booktitle={Forty-third International Conference on Machine Learning}, year={2026}
+title={Task-Driven Subspace Decomposition for Knowledge Sharing and Isolation in LoRA-based Continual Learning}, author={Lingfeng He and De Cheng and Huaijie Wang and Xi Yang and Nannan Wang and Xinbo Gao}, booktitle={Forty-third International Conference on Machine Learning}, year={2026}
 }